Eliot Spitzer: Tenure overview

 As Attorney General, Spitzer stepped up the profile of the office.
 Traditionally, state attorneys general have pursued consumer rights cases, concentrating on local fraud while deferring national issues to the federal government.
 Breaking with this traditional deference, Spitzer took up civil actions and criminal prosecutions relating to corporate white-collar crime, securities fraud, Internet fraud, and environmental protection.
-The New York Attorney General's office has Wall Street (and thus many leading corporate and financial institutions) within its jurisdiction.
-Also, the New York Attorney General wields greater than usual powers of investigation and prosecution of corporations under New York State's General Business Law.
-In particular, under the Martin Act of 1921, the New York Attorney General has the power to subpoena witnesses and company documents pertaining to investigations of fraud or illegal activity by a corporation.
-Spitzer used this statute to allow his office to prosecute cases which have been described as within federal jurisdiction.
-Spitzer used this authority in his civil actions against corporations and criminal prosecutions against their officers.
-It proved useful in the wake of several U.S. corporate scandals that began with the collapse of Enron in 2001.
-Several of these corporations, as well as the brokerage houses that sold their stock, were accused of having inflated stock values by unethical means throughout the 1990s.
-When inquiries into these allegations by the U.S. Securities and Exchange Commission (SEC) and Congress failed, Spitzer's office used its subpoena power to obtain corporate documents, building cases against the firms both in courtrooms and in public opinion.

 During his term in office, Spitzer also commissioned a 1999 study of the NYPD's stop-and-frisk practices.

 In 2004, The Nation endorsed Spitzer as a possible Democratic candidate for vice president, stating that he was "the single most effective battler against corporate abuses in either political party".
 He was, however, not chosen.

+During Spitzer's tenure, future Manhattan District Attorney Alvin Bragg was hired as an Assistant Attorney General.

 Loan investigation controversy

-The New York State Senate Investigations committee considered investigating a controversial multi-million-dollar loan the governor's father Bernard Spitzer gave him when he ran for attorney general in 1998, a loan the younger Spitzer paid back.
+The New York State Senate Investigations committee considered investigating a controversial multi-million-dollar loan his father Bernard Spitzer gave him when he ran for attorney general in 1998, a loan the younger Spitzer paid back.
 Senate Investigations Committee chairman George Winner told the New York Post that subpoenas should be used to find out about the loans.
-Winner wrote to Senate Elections Committee chairman Senator Joseph Griffo that an article profiling Spitzer in New York magazine "outlined what may have been a willful effort by Eliot Spitzer and his father to circumvent campaign-contribution limits in New York state law and then conceal their actions."
 In 1998, Spitzer claimed that he secured the $5 million loan by mortgaging apartments his father had given him, but later revealed that his father was paying off the loans and, therefore, financing his campaign.